Six Places in Your Home Where You’re Losing EnergyFebruary 28, 2019

 If you’re about to undertake a kitchen or bathroom remodel, this is the perfect time to address potential air leaks around pipes and wires.

-Windows are a huge source of potential air leaks, especially if your home’s windows are older.
+Windows are a huge source of potential air leaks and energy loss in the home, especially if your home’s windows are older.
 Many homeowners assume that if their windows are leaking, then it must be time for replacements, but that isn’t always true.
 If you live in an older home with single glazed windows, then the problem may be that they just aren’t effective barriers between your home and the outdoors.

 In that case, purchasing Energy Star-rated windows will give you the best return on investment.
 However, replacing windows can be an expensive undertaking that should only be done after you have exhausted other options.